-Over the last 5 years, about 2/3 of our graduates matched to fellowship programs, with the others entering hospitalist or primary care practices.
-Averaged over all our programs in the last few years, roughly 50% of all UMKC fellows are graduates of the UMKC Internal Medicine residency.
+Over the last 5 years, just over ½ of our graduates matched to fellowship programs, with the others becoming Chief Residents or entering hospitalist or primary care practices.
+Averaged over all our programs in the last several years, roughly 50% of all UMKC fellows are graduates of the UMKC Internal Medicine residency.
 UMKC has fellowships in most of the Internal Medicine subspecialties.

 We utilize a 360-degree evaluation process, incorporating faculty, peer, self, medical student, patient, and nursing evaluations for each resident.
 These evaluations, along with information on timeliness of record completion, quality of chart documentation, procedures, direct observation by faculty in the form of Mini-CEX’s, conference attendance, use of evidence based order sets, and completion of educational modules is used to gauge residents’ progress in each of the ACGME’s 22 reporting Milestones.
 Our Clinical Competency Committee reports each resident’s progress in the Milestones twice a year to the ACGME.

 It is our belief that an understanding of research methodology is an essential component of Internal Medicine training.
 As such, we require all categorical residents to complete and present a scholarly project during the course of residency.
 Projects range from basic science research to clinical/translational research to curricular development/assessment to quality improvement projects, and everything in between.
-We work to connect residents with a mentor in their area(s) of interest, and Dr. Foxworth, one of our Associate Program Directors, works personally with each resident.
+We work to connect residents with a mentor in their area(s) of interest, and Dr. Foxworth, our Director for Research, works personally with each resident.
 In addition, members of UMKC’s Office of Research Administration and Department of Biomedical and Health Informatics are available to assist residents with their project(s).
-Last year our residents had more than 75 presentations at regional/national/international meetings.
-In addition, each resident participates in a quality improvement project annually, culminating in a poster presentation at the end of the year.
+Last year, our PGY-3 class alone had more than 80 presentations at regional/national/international meetings.
+In addition, each resident completes at least one quality improvement project annually, culminating in a regional poster presentation at the end of the year.